OrbitLabsDAO/buildingblock_admin/README.md

 Your admin is now in \_site run a http-server there and away you go.

 There is a custom table called adminuser so dont call one of your tables this.

+CUSTOM OVERRIDES

+custom table overrides should be a folder laid out in the following manner

+table\_<tablename>
+..tableIndex <--- overrides the the table Index file ..tableAdd.nkj <--- overrides the table Add file ..tableEdit.njk <--- overides the table edit file ..api.js <--- overrides the api endpoint (this can be called anything.js)

+custom function overrides should be in a folder laid out in the following manner

+\_customs/functions
+..customfunction1.js
+..customfunction2.js

+This will move the to

+functions/api/commonfunction1.js
+functions/api/commonfunction2.js